eventespresso/ee-packs-states-provinces/README.md

 Event Espresso State/Province Packs
 =========================

-These plugins add extra states/provinces to Event Espresso 4.
+These plugins are **not language packs** and will add extra states/provinces to Event Espresso 4.

 Install State/Province Packs